EllisSRobinson/ellissrobinson.github.io/_pages/about.md

   - /about.html
 ---

-I am a new Assistant Professor in the [Department of Chemical & Environmental Engineering](https://chee.engineering.arizona.edu/) at University of Arizona, starting in Fall 2024.
+I am an Assistant Professor in the [Department of Chemical & Environmental Engineering](https://chee.engineering.arizona.edu/) at University of Arizona.
 I study air pollution-how it gets made, where it goes, who breathes it, and what happens to it.

 Some current active research projects include:
 - Understanding ozone formation and exceedances in urban Arizona